Bearer/bearer/docs/reference/config.md

     # Specify the comma-separated ids of the detectors you would like to skip.
     # Runs all other detectors.
     skip-detector: []
-# Policy settings
+# Rule settings
-policy:
+rule:
-    # Specify the comma-separated ids of the policies you would like to run.
+    # Specify the comma-separated ids of the rules you would like to run.
-    # Skips all other policies.
+    # Skips all other rules.
-    only-policy: []
+    only-rule: []
-    # Specify the comma-separated ids of the policies you would like to skip.
+    # Specify the comma-separated ids of the rules you would like to skip.
-    # Runs all other policies.
+    # Runs all other rules.
-    skip-policy: []
+    skip-rule: []
 # Report settings
 report:
     # Specify report format (json, yaml)
     format: ""
     # Specify the output path for the report.
     output: ""
-    # Specify the type of report (detectors, dataflow, policies, stats).
+    # Specify the type of report (detectors, dataflow, summary, stats).
-    report: policies
+    report: summary
 # Scan settings
 scan:
     # Expand context of schema classification